InterlaceProject/InterlaceBlockchain/README.md

 composer-playground
 ```

 The standard configuration opens a browser connecting to playground at localhost with port *8080*.
-If you've running playground in a separate virtual environment like e.g. in a docker container, it may be necessary to start the browser manually, determine the VM-/Containers-IP and fill in the address manually in the url field.
+If you've running playground in a separate virtual environment like e.g. in a docker container, it may be necessary to start the browser manually, determine the VM-/Containers-IP and fill in the address manually in the URL field.

 ### Run Transactions with composer-cli